dmazin/learn-kube-hard-way-declarative/notes.md

 ### 7 Jan 2023
 I'm so excited about this project that I woke up on a Saturday morning to continue working on it. :-) I think Eamon will sleep in for another 20 mins, at least.

 The next step is to [allocate a public IP address](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/03-compute-resources.md#kubernetes-public-ip-address).
+Done: see commit df108a4.

+Next up: [creating the VMs](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/03-compute-resources.md#compute-instances) but Eamon is up.